 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 3 Tbsp loose leaf jasmine green tea
+- 3 tablespoon loose leaf jasmine green tea

 - 2 C hot water

-- 1-2 Tbsp honey or sweetener of choice
+- 1-2 tablespoon honey or sweetener of choice

 - 1 C milk or non-dairy alternative